J&K: They stay awake, so that you and I sleep in peace

 Part of his motivational lecture is telling his teammates that they are part of history and are playing an important role in the making of a new Kashmir.

 "We have to keep a watch even at the skies during night.
 No one knows when a grenade or a petrol bomb is thrown.
-There are some notorious elements keen on instigating CRPF personnel but we are a disciplined force.
+There are some notorious elements keen on instigating CRPF personnel but we are a disciplined force."

-"Antisocial or antinational elements generally take cover behind old people and children and hurl stones at us....
+"Anti-social or anti-national elements generally take cover behind old people and children and hurl stones at us....
 We will never lathi-charge or take action when the old and children are at the front," he said.

 Communication with families is an important part of his job.